magento/devdocs/guides/v2.3/graphql/product/product-interface.md

 Attribute | Type | Description
 --- | --- | ---
 `customer_group_id` | Int | Deprecated.
 There is no replacement because this value is not relevant for the storefront.
 The ID of the customer group
 `percentage_value` | Float | Deprecated.
-Use `ProductPrice.discount` instead.
+Use `TierPrice.discount` instead.
 The percentage discount of the item `qty` | Float | Deprecated.
-Use `ProductPrice.quantity` instead.
+Use `TierPrice.quantity` instead.
 The number of items that must be purchased to qualify for tier pricing
 `value` | Float | Deprecated.
 Use `ProductPrice.final_price` instead.
 The price of the fixed price item `website_id` | Int | Deprecated.
 There is no replacement because this value is not relevant for the storefront.
 The ID assigned to the website